One of the most basic ingredients in beer is grain. Grain is what breaks down into sugar that yeast feeds on.

 - No cover

-Due to its consistence in quality, hopper volume, and throughput, this homebrew grain mill is one of the most popular choices for a home brewer.
+Due to its consistent quality, hopper volume, and throughput, this tabletop grain grinder is one of the most popular choices for a home brewer.

 - Attachable 5-gallon bucket